Keywords

 In this manuscript, we describe a novel approach for the discovery and quantification of isoforms from long-read RNA sequencing data produced by Oxford Nanopore sequencing technology.
 The key difference between NIFFLR and other published programs with similar functionality is that NIFFLR aligns exons from the reference annotation directly to the reads, rather than performing spliced alignment of the reads to the genome.
 This approach works best for well-annotated genomes, such as the human genome, offering superior sensitivity in this case.
 However, NIFFLR can still be applied to genomes where their annotation is less reliable, after inferring potential exons from the Illumina RNA-seq data using transcriptome assemblers such as StringTie.

 NIFFLR is generally fast enough for research use.
-As shown in Table 4, NIFFLR was slower than FLAIR2 and IsoQuant, but much faster than ESPRESSO on both simulated and real datasets.
+As shown in Table 5, NIFFLR was slower than FLAIR2, Bambu, and IsoQuant, but much faster than ESPRESSO on both simulated and real datasets.
 Most of the runtime for NIFFLR was spent on aligning exons to the long reads.

-We ran all experiments on a 24-core Intel Xeon Gold server with 1TB or RAM, using 24 threads.
+We ran all experiments on a 24-core Intel Xeon Gold server with 1TB of RAM, using 24 threads.
 Time is in hours.

 NIFFLR is written in shell script, Python, and C++ (the psa_aligner code).
 To simplify installation, we provide an install script that performs system checks and compiles all necessary executables.
 We have tested the installation on several popular Linux distributions including RedHat 7, 8, and 9, as well as Ubuntu 18, 20, and 22 LTS.